openpubkey/openpubkey/docs/pktoken.md

 #### GQ Signatures

-GQ (Guillou and Quisquater) signatures were invented in the paper ['A “Paradoxical” Indentity-Based Signature Scheme Resulting from Zero-Knowledge' (1988).](https://link.springer.com/content/pdf/10.1007/0-387-34799-2_16.pdf) GQ signatures are standardized in  GQ1 in [ISO/IEC 14888-2:2008](https://www.iso.org/standard/44227.html).
-Our GQ signatures are based on this standard but we have increased the security parameter to 256-bits.

-A GQ signature is a a [Proof of Knowledge (PoK)](https://en.wikipedia.org/wiki/Proof_of_knowledge) of an RSA signature that keeps the RSA signature secret.
-It provides the same guarantee that the ID Token was signed by OpenID Provider, but it keeps the original signature secret, preventing the ID Token in the PK Token from being used an ID Token.
-This works because an OpenID Connect service are written to expect the RSA signature and so will rejected an ID Token that has a GQ signature instead.
+A [GQ (Guillou and Quisquater) signature](https://link.springer.com/content/pdf/10.1007/0-387-34799-2_16.pdf) is a a [Proof of Knowledge (PoK)](https://en.wikipedia.org/wiki/Proof_of_knowledge) of an RSA signature that keeps the RSA signature secret.
+It provides the same guarantee that the ID Token was signed by OpenID Provider, but it keeps the original RSA signature secret, preventing the ID Token in the PK Token from being used an ID Token.
+This works because a standard OpenID Connect-compliant service only accepts RSA signature and so will rejected an ID Token that has a GQ signature instead.

-Currently, an OpenPubkey token contains the ID Token from the OpenID Provider.
-If the PK Token was published publicly anyone who sees it could extract the ID Token including the signature issued by OpenID provider from the PK Token and then attempt to replay this ID Token to authenticate as the subject (remember ID Tokens are bearer authentication secrets).
-A correctly configured service would reject such a replayed ID Token because the audience value in the ID Token would not match the audience that the service expects.
-This is because ID Tokens issued use in PK Tokens will have a different audience that ID Token issued for use in that service.
+Why do this?
+A non-GQ PK Token contains the ID Token signed and issued by the OP ( OpenID Provider).
+If the PK Token anyone who sees it could extract the ID Token including the signature issued by OP from the PK Token and then attempt to replay this ID Token to authenticate as the subject (remember ID Tokens are bearer authentication secrets).
+A correctly configured service would reject such a replayed ID Token because the audience (`aud`) value in the ID Token would not match the audience that the service expects.
+This is because ID Tokens issued for OpenPubkey will have a different audience than an ID Token issued for use in another service.
 Unfortunately, a common misconfiguration is that services do not check the audience claim in the ID Token.
-To prevent such replay attacks in both OpenPubkey we use GQ signatures when a PK Token will be publicly posted.
+To prevent such replay attacks in OpenPubkey we use GQ signatures when a PK Token will be publicly posted.

-Note that in cases where a PK Token mere used to authenticate to a server and is not made publicly available, no GQ signature is needed.
-For instance when OpenPubkey is used in SSH, SSH3, TLS and web authentication we do not need to use GQ signatures, but when OpenPubkey is used to for software artifact signing where the signatures and PK Tokens will be posted to a public ledger, then GQ signatures or Zero Knowledge Proofs should be used.
+Note that in cases where a PK Token is merely used to authenticate to a server and is not made publicly available, no GQ signature is needed.
+For instance when OpenPubkey is used in SSH, SSH3, TLS and web authentication we do not need to use GQ signatures.
+When OpenPubkey is used to for software artifact signing where the signatures and PK Tokens will be posted to a public ledger, then GQ signatures or Zero Knowledge Proofs should be used.

 #### GQ Signature Protected Header

 When we replace an RSA signature in a PK Token with a GQ signature, we also replace the protected header of the RSA signature.
-GQ signature's not only provide a Proof-of-Knowledge of the original RSA Signature, but they also enable anyone who knows the original RSA signature to sign a message using the RSA signature as the signing key.
-Using this property the GQ signature also acts a signature, signing the payload and the new protected header using the original RSA signature as the signing secret.
+GQ signatures not only provide a Proof-of-Knowledge of the original RSA Signature, but they also enable anyone who knows the original RSA signature to sign a message using the RSA signature as the signing key.
+Using this property the GQ signature acts a signature, signing the payload and the new protected header using the original RSA signature as the signing secret.

 The required claims in a GQ signature protected header are:

 * **alg** - To signal that the GQ protected header is for a GQ signature we set `alg=GQ256`.
-* **kid** -  We set the kid (Key ID) of the new GQ protected to the Base64 encoding of the original RSA protected header `"kid": Base64({"alg":"RS256","kid":"e26d917b1fe8de13382aa7cc9a1d6e93262f33e2","typ":"JWT"})`.
+* **kid** -  We set the `kid` (Key ID) of the new GQ protected to the Base64 encoding of the original RSA protected header `"kid": Base64({"alg":"RS256","kid":"e26d917b1fe8de13382aa7cc9a1d6e93262f33e2","typ":"JWT"})`.
 This is required because verifying the GQ signature requires the original protected header of the RSA signature.
 * **jtk** - To ensure we can always lookup and find the correct public key to verify a GQ signed ID Token, we record the `jkt` (JSON Key Thumbprint) of the OP's public key in the GQ signature's protected header.
 The original OP's public key for the RSA signature is needed to verify the GQ signature.
 This is needed because OP (OpenID Provider) are not required to set a `kid` (Key ID) or use a unique `kid` for the public keys they in their JWKS.
 While it is extremely rare for an OP to not use an kid or to recycle a kid, such behavior is standards compliant and we must ensure we can handle this behavior and uniquely identify the OP public key used to verify the signature.
 * **typ** - The typ (type) is always `typ=JWT` to signal is the OP's signature.